 Virus hoaxes have the following characteristics:

-The message is forwarded to you by a friend or colleague.
+- The message is forwarded to you by a friend or colleague.

-The message usually does not contain an attachment
+- The message usually does not contain an attachment

-The message urges you to forward the email to everyone you know.
+- The message urges you to forward the email to everyone you know.

-The email describes in detail the alleged virus and what it is capable of doing to your system.
+- The email describes in detail the alleged virus and what it is capable of doing to your system.
 It does not include a link to a known anti- virus website such as Norton or McAfee.
 A legitimate virus warning will include a link to these trusted sites for more information regarding the virus.

-The message sometimes encourages you to delete or rename system files in order to protect your system from infection.
+- The message sometimes encourages you to delete or rename system files in order to protect your system from infection.
 Doing so often prevents windows from functioning properly.

-The message references a third party who can validate the claim.
+- The message references a third party who can validate the claim.

 It is very rare that you will receive legitimate warning messages regarding the release of a new virus, or necessary software patches and updates by email.
-ITS will send bulk email messages if a virus is spreading rapidly across campus; however, these messages are rare.
+OIT will send bulk email messages if a virus is spreading rapidly across campus; however, these messages are rare.

-If you receive information regarding a virus or a suspicious email, please feel free to contact the ITS Help Desk.
+If you receive information regarding a virus or a suspicious email, please feel free to contact the IT Help Desk.
 We will be happy to research any virus reports for you.
 Please do not forward suspicious emails to any other address.
-The best way to prevent viruses from infecting your machine or spreading to others is to exercise caution when opening attachments, update the virus definitions on your anti-virus software regularly, and be wary of suspicious emails instructing you to perform some action on your machine.
+The best way to prevent viruses from infecting your devices or spreading to others is to exercise caution when opening attachments, update the virus definitions on your anti-virus software regularly, and be wary of suspicious emails instructing you to perform some action on your computer.